CONVEYANCING SOLICITORS IN READING & HENLEY

 The majority of our work comes through recommendations from clients and unpaid referrals from local property agents who recognise the experience and professionalism with which we all deal with matters and the levels of service that we provide.
 Whilst we always seek to work collaboratively with Estate Agents and other industry professionals, we seek recommendations on our merit, not because anyone is being paid to say we are good.
 Our fees are transparent and reflect the service we promise.
 There are no ‘add-ons’ or hidden fees, so no nasty surprises along the way.
 To view more detail please click here.

-We are members of the Law Society Quality Solicitors Scheme and are on the panels of all major the lenders.
+We are members of The Law Society’s Conveyancing Quality Scheme and are on the panels of all major the lenders.

 Sales & Purchases

 A property purchase is likely to be one of the largest and most important transactions you ever make and we recognise and appreciate the trust you place in us in asking us to assist with this.

 We will discuss your aims and objectives at the outset and agree with you how you would best prefer to be communicated with, the frequency that you wish to be updated and any other factors which are important and personal to you.
 To ensure the smooth progress of a house purchase or sale, our Residential Property team will:

 The Legal Ombudsman has published guidance for buyers.
 Whilst this is intended for first-time buyers, we think it includes useful guidance for all prospective purchasers, whether a first-time buyer or not.
 Please click on the link below to read the guidance.

 Transfers of Equity

 A transfer of equity is the addition or removal of a person to the deeds of the property.
 This could be creating a co-owner, taking a name off the lease, or transferring it all together.
 Example of when you may wish to transfer full ownership to either yourself or the other person could be following a divorce/ separation and the property is transferred from the joint names of the couple to a single person or if you want to give ownership/part-ownership of the property to a child or family member.